Fan0-6/HorizonDL/README.md

 ## Repository Contents
 - `scripts/`: Includes Python scripts utilized for data analysis and NLP processing.
+- `data/`: Several datasets retrieved from the website.
 - `results/`: Houses the outcome figures of our analysis.

 ## Key Findings